About TEMPI

 As of January 23, 2024, TEMPI’s board consists of:

-Martin Malmgreen (Vice Chair).
+Martin Malmgreen (Chair).
 Lawyer, MBA, certified mediator.
 Chair of Klang Festival; vice-chair of KoncertKirken; board member at the Royal Danish Academy of Music and Jacob Gade Legatet.
 Appointed by TEMPI’s board via open call for the 2024–2027 term.
 Expertise aligned with the genre organization’s core mission.
 Independent member.

 Martin Buck Hegaard (Board Member).
 Director/partner at BARC Scandinavia; board member at Ars Nova and previously ROSA, Spot Festival, and Rytmisk Center.
 Guest lecturer at Rhythmic Music Conservatory and University of Copenhagen.
 Appointed by TEMPI’s board in 2018.
 Strengths in partnerships and business development.
 Independent member.